Honored Artist of Ukraine.

-Waleriy Trubin-Leonoff was born in Michurinsk, Tambovskaya Oblast.
-In 1970 he graduated from the Leningrad Music College of the Rimsky-Korsakov St Petersburg State Conservatory (Class of Piano and Choral Conducting).
+Waleriy Trubin-Leonoff was born in the town of Michurinsk, Tambov region.
+In 1970 he graduated from the Leningrad Music School of the Rimsky-Korsakov Leningrad State Conservatory (piano and choir conducting class, tutor V.Otrezov).

-From 1977 to 1981 worked as a conductor of the Novosibirsk Academic Opera and Ballet Theatre and as a professor of the Novosibirsk Conservatory.
-In 1979 he became a laureate of the International Opera and Ballet Competition.
-From 1981 to 1988, V.P.
-Trubin-Leonov worked as the Chief Conductor of the Symphony Orchestra of the Lugansk Oblast Philharmonia.
+In 1977 to 1981, he worked as a conductor of the Novosibirsk State Academic Opera and Ballet Theatre and was a teacher at the Novosibirsk Conservatory.
+In 1981 to 1988, Waleriy Trubin-Leonoff was the artistic director and chief conductor of the symphony orchestra of the Luhansk Regional Philharmonic Society (Ukraine).

 During this period, the first performances of The Symphony of Psalms by Igor Stravinsky, Symphony No.1 by Gustav Mahler, cantata John of Damascus by Sergey Taneyev were held in Luhansk.
 In 1986, in recognition of his contribution to the development of the musical art, he was awarded the Honored Artist of Ukraine title.